-Moving to BelgiumiStockphoto
+Moving to Belgium?

 The move to Belgium’s trilingual constitution is a fairly recent development — a first step towards creating a federal state.
 However, the linguistic division still causes problems both on a political and cultural level.

-Foreigners moving to Belgium are often surprised when they realize how complex the system of government is.
-This is due to the autonomy of the three language communities as well as tensions between the French and Dutch parts of the population.
-After moving to Belgium, expats usually discover that their experience of the country largely depends on the language community they live in.
+Upon arrival in Belgium, foreigners are often surprised when they realize how complex the system of government is.
+This is due to the autonomy of the three language communities as well as tensions between the French and Flemish parts of the population.
+Expats in Belgium usually discover that their experience of the country largely depends on the language community they live in.

-Your move to Belgium might be complicated by the complete absence of a nation-wide cultural infrastructure.
+Your move to Belgium might be complicated by the complete absence of a nationwide cultural infrastructure.
 Neither the media nor major organizations and institutions transcend the linguistic borders.

 Belgium is a relatively small country.
-While the entire nation prides itself on its international flair, it is mainly the Brussels Capital region which attracts foreigners moving to Belgium.
+While the entire nation prides itself on its international flair, it is mainly the Brussels-Capital Region which attracts foreigners moving to Belgium.
 As the only officially bilingual region of the country, Brussels serves as the national capital as well as the seat of administration for both the French and the Flemish communities.
-Foreigners moving to Belgium’s capital will notice the bilingual road signs, but on the streets, they are most likely to hear French.
+Foreigners moving to Belgium’s capital will notice the bilingual road signs, but on the streets they are most likely to hear French.